OSDH: Two more COVID-19 deaths in Pittsburg County

 Additional data is available for review in the Executive Order Report and the Weekly Epidemiology and Surveillance Report

+As of this advisory, there are 54,172 confirmed positive cases of COVID-19 in Oklahoma.

-There are 10 additional deaths identified to report.
-One death was identified in the past 24 hours.
+There are 14 additional deaths identified to report.
+No deaths were identified in the past 24 hours.

+Two in Canadian County, one male in the 50 - 64 age group and one female in the 65 or older age group.

-One in Cleveland County, one male in the 65 or older age group.
+One in Cherokee County, one male in the 65 or older age group.

+One in Oklahoma County, one female in the 50 - 64 age group.

+One in Payne County, one female in the 65 or older age group.

-Two in Lincoln County, one female and one male in the 65 or older age group.
+Two in Pittsburg County, one female and one male in the 65 or older age group.

-Four in Oklahoma County, four males in the 65 or older age group.
+One in Pushmataha County, one male in the 65 or older age group.

-Two in Pittsburg County, two females in the 65 or older age group.
+Five in Rogers County, five males in the 65 or older age group.

-One in Tulsa County, one male in 50 - 64 age group.
+One in Tulsa County, one female in 50 - 64 age group.

 For more information, visit coronavirus.health.ok.gov.